-It's Food Week on PC Gamer, and we're looking at all the interesting ways games and grub intersect.
+This article was part of Food Week on PC Gamer, when we looked at all the interesting ways games and grub intersect.
 See all the stories in our Food Week hub.

 Without bagels, I’d probably live to be 100 years old.
 But I have regular access to bagels and sourdough loaves and this sandwich bread always in my house called Birdman that’s covered in seeds and I don’t know why.
 I eat the stuff so fast I’ll be surprised if I make it to 50.

 In videogames, bread often gives you health instead of slowly seeping it away, a soft beacon of restorative power.
 It’s been this way since the earliest games, and as technology became more capable of producing detailed environments and uncanny human likenesses, so too advanced the fidelity of the loaf.
 But the evolution of bread didn’t happen in a straight line.
 Diverse genres, art styles, and game engines shifted the purpose and priority of bread throughout the ages.

 To get a clearer picture of how game bread has or hasn’t evolved, we’ve taken a look back at its implementation in some best games ever made to some of the most obscure.

 As one of the earliest depictions of a hamburger bun, BurgerTime did a decent job.
 And it should have, given the name.
 Notice the inference of sesame seeds on the top bun and how the light diffuses on the bottom bunk.
 Early pixel art set a high bar for bunwork.